heyx3/WFCpp/README.md

 The actual unit tests are in the project *WFCtests*.
 Just run this project to run the unit tests.

+To aid in tracking down memory corruption in the Tiled3D module,
+    debug builds of WFCpp add header and footer bytes to many data structures and frequently check them for changes in value.
+If any code writes to places it shouldn't, there's a solid chance that it wrote to these padding bytes.

 ## License

 MIT license; go crazy.